ajeet8395/360deg-Product-View/README.md

+Steps to Start a Vite + React Project

+1. Create a New Project

+Run the following commands to create a new Vite project:

+# Use npm
+npm create vite@latest my-react-app --template react

+# Or use Yarn
+yarn create vite my-react-app --template react

+# Or use pnpm
+pnpm create vite my-react-app --template react

+Replace my-react-app with your desired project name.

 ## There are three ways by using them we can create Image 360deg rotation view

 1. Sirv is the best choice if: